 Where VPNs really break down is in multi-user settings, remote access, and desktop sharing.
 VPNs cause corporate infrastructure to become a free-for-all, open to anyone who has login information.
 Again, going back to the key analogy, it opens up your whole house to chaos.
 More often than not, VPN access for vendors leaves your whole network open to chaos.
-Let’s look at a couple of different ways that it affects your network on numerous levels.
-For example:
+Let’s look at a couple of different ways that it affects your network:

 VPNs offer limited auditing capabilities.
-While they can assist in tracking network connection, they rarely track employee and vendor behavior.
-If using just VPNs for vendor access, detailed tracking and auditing become more challenging to accomplish.
+While they can assist in tracking network connections, they rarely track employee and vendor behavior.
+If you’re only using just VPNs for vendor access, detailed tracking and auditing become more challenging (if not impossible!) to accomplish.

-VPNs cause more chaos than control when it comes to authorized access.
-VPNs do not make it easy for admins to define access permissions at a granular level.
+Things get even worse: VPNs cause more chaos than control when it comes to authorized access.
+VPNs don’t make it easy for admins to define access permissions at a granular level.
 This opens the door to not only bad actors, but unintentional errors that put sensitive data in harm’s way.
-Although you hope that it never happens, hypothetically, a support technician could manipulate settings on the VPN if they have privileged access.
+Although you hope that it never happens, hypothetically, a support technician could easily manipulate settings on the VPN if they have privileged access.
 They can control IP addresses and split-tunneling settings which allow internet threats to cross over onto your VPNs and then your internal networks and systems.
 In other words, your company could be making headlines for a data breach if you’re using a VPN for vendor access!

 Every user on the network should only be granted access to the networks, servers, and protocols that they need to do their specific job.
-Anything more puts the entire network at risk.
+Anything more puts the entire network and your reputation at risk.

 Although it is possible to easily deprovision employee access to VPNs upon termination, it is more challenging to cut off that same access to vendors or third parties.
 And, if you didn’t know already, employees in other companies routinely share passwords and login information.
 There is often a long lag from vendor employee termination to them being taken out of your VPN list.
 VPNs must integrate with other solutions to effectively discern authorized users from unauthorized users in near real-time.
 Anything less is a time window of vulnerability to disgruntled or nefarious former vendor reps.

 While VPNs can handle things like remote employees or connecting offices, their abilities fall apart quickly when you use them to provide access to partners, vendors, and other third-party users.

 What your company needs is a more structured approach to third-party authorization, access control, and audit.
-To find out more about how VPNs play a role in data breaches when thinking about third-party remote access and vendor access management, check out our brochure that highlights the importance of having a separate software platform specifically to manage vendors’ privileged access to systems, networks, and applications.
+To find out more about how VPNs play a role in data breaches when thinking about third-party remote access and vendor access management, check out our helpful and in-depth eBook that talks about the top attack methods.